-A well water test is a test for basic water potability.
-Test for levels of lead, bacteria (total coliform), nitrites, nitrates, pH, total alkalinity, and total hardness.
+A water sample test is a test for basic water potability.
+Test for levels of lead, bacteria (total coliform), nitrites, nitrates, pH, alkalinity, and hardness.

 For more information, head to https://www.epa.gov/privatewells

 On the other hand, if the water in the tank rises quickly, there's most likely a problem downstream.
-What should happen during this test is the water entering the system should force the effluent out through the baffles and onto the leach field.
+During this test, the water entering the system should force the effluent out through the baffles and onto the leach field.

-The flow test is the most substantial part of the septic test because it touches so many aspects of the system and verifies that the liquids are moving through the system in the correct manner.
+The flow test is the most substantial part of the septic test because it touches so many aspects of the system and verifies that the liquids are correctly moving through the system.

 The inspector will start by measuring the depth of the top scum layer.
-Once this is done they then measure the underlying sludge layer.
-These two layers should be similar in depth each accounting for about 30% of the total tank volume, the rest of the space should be dedicated to effluent.
-If this is not the case the inspector will be looking for bigger problems later on in the leach field.
+Once this is done, they then measure the underlying sludge layer.
+These two layers should be similar in depth, accounting for about 30% of the total tank volume; the rest of the space should be dedicated to effluent.
+If this is not the case, the inspector will look for bigger problems later in the leach field.

 The effluent needs to account for a larger percentage of the system because the solids in the tank need time to settle.
 It is important to keep the solids and the scum out of the distribution area or leach field.
 These can cause the field to clog and fail, resulting in a very expensive repair.

 The final area the inspector will examine is the leach field.
 This is first done by performing a visual inspection.
-Looking for any wet areas where water might be resting, they will also be smelling for foul orders created by problems as well.
+Looking for any wet areas where water might be resting, they will also be smelling for foul orders created by problems.

-Finally, the inspector will use a probe to test the leach field for hydraulic stress, this simply means is the leach field flooded.
-If the probe holes rapidly fill up with water there is most likely a problem with the system.
+Finally, the inspector will use a probe to test the leach field for hydraulic stress; this means is the leach field flooded.
+If the probe holes rapidly fill up with water, there is most likely a problem with the system.

 Another point of potential failure in a septic system is at the distribution box.
-As the name suggests, the distribution box is responsible for distributing the effluent evenly throughout the leach field.
+As the name suggests, the distribution box distributes the effluent evenly throughout the leach field.
 Problems with the distribution box are usually due to settling or clogging.

-As you can now see, there is a wide range of potential problems that can occur with a private residential septic system.
-While most systems continue to work just fine for years, inspection at the time of sale is a wise choice.
+As you can see, a wide range of potential problems can occur with a private residential septic system.
+While most systems continue to work fine for years, inspection at the time of sale is a wise choice.

-1995 U.S. Census data report that over 10 percent of all systems back up into homes or have wastewater emerging on the ground surface and that more than half the systems in the United States were installed more than 30 years ago when onsite rules were nonexistent or poorly enforced.
+1995 U.S. Census data report that over 10 percent of all systems back up into homes or have wastewater emerging on the ground surface.
+More than half the systems in the United States were installed more than 30 years ago when onsite rules were nonexistent or poorly implemented enforced.

 - 1995 U.S. Census

-You want to find out about any potential problems before you close on the property.
-By making the septic testing a part of the inspection process, you have the ability to get the home seller involved in any subsequent repairs through the inspection objection contingency.
+You want to discover any potential problems before closing on the property.
+By making the septic testing a part of the inspection process, you can get the home seller involved in any subsequent repairs through the inspection objection contingency.